The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Discussion

 \textit{Network Syncreactivity.} We further introduced a new structural network property that characterizes the transient dynamics of networks towards synchronization, which we call network syncreactivity.
 Several works have linked the reactivity to the non-normality of the dynamics' Jacobian.
 It is known that systems characterized by a non-normal Jacobian are prone to transient effects, which may steer their long-term dynamics away from an equilibrium point, even when this is asymptotically stable \cite{trefethen1993hydrodynamic,Asllani2018Structure,asllani2018topological}.
-For equilibrium points, transient stability can be measured by the reactivity of the fixed point, which is defined as the initial rate of growth of a perturbation about the equilibrium point \cite{Neubert1997ALTERNATIVES,Duan2022Network}.
-We have found that the overall propensity of a network to synchronize can be fully described in terms of two topological scalar indices, synchronizability, and syncreactivity.
+For equilibrium points, transient stability can be measured by the reactivity of the fixed point, which is defined as the initial rate of growth of a perturbation about the equilibrium point \cite{Neubert1997ALTERNATIVES,Duan2022Network}. {Although our work can be applied to both the cases of undirected and directed networks, it is particularly relevant to the latter, as these may have nonzero syncreactivity. } We have found that the overall propensity of a network to synchronize can be fully described in terms of two topological scalar indices, synchronizability, and syncreactivity.
 An analysis of real complex networks from several domains has shown that typically neural networks have better transient and asymptotic synchronization properties than social, metabolic, and file-sharing networks.
 This is consistent with different evolutionary principles guiding the formation of networks from different domains.
-We have also identified the density of connections to be a network topological property which well correlates with the syncreactivity, while being distinct from previously introduced topological correlates \cite{Asllani2018Structure,Duan2022Network}.
+We have also identified the density of connections to be a network topological property that well correlates with the syncreactivity while being distinct from previously introduced topological correlates \cite{Asllani2018Structure,Duan2022Network}.